- Sprinkler Systems

 Regardless of size, a leak is no small matter.

-The trouble with leaking toilets is you don't always hear them leaking.
 Slow, silent toilet leaks are quite common.
-Checking regularly for toilet leaks is not a part of most people's normal routine, but it should be.
-We recommend checking quarterly for toilet leaks.
+Checking regularly for toilet leaks can help prevent an unexpected big water bill.
+We recommend checking at least quarterly for toilet leaks.
 The fastest way to check for a toilet leak is to put a couple of drops of dark food coloring in the toilet tank.
 Remember, don't flush the toilet during this test.

 Wait at least 15 minutes, then check the water in the toilet bowl.
 If color has traveled into the bowl, the toilet tank is leaking.
 The Tampa Water Department also has specially designed leak detection tablets available upon request.
 The most common causes of a leaking toilet are: